kjellm/kjellm.github.com/event.markdown

 ### CQRS: Command side

-The public interface for all changes to the system is through Commands and Command Handlers.
+The public interface for all changes to the system is through *commands*, that are given to *command handlers*, who do work on an aggregate.

 <figure>
   <img src="images/event-sourceing/cqrs-command.svg" style="width: 80%" alt="CQRS Command class diagram"/>
   <figcaption>Class diagram for Commands, Command Handlers, and related classes</figcaption>
 </figure>

-A Command can be either accepted or rejected by the system.
-On acceptance nothing is returned.
-On rejection an error is raised.
+The handling of a command can result in one of two things: *Acceptance* or *rejection*.
+On acceptance, nothing is returned.
+On rejection, an error is raised.

-Since nothing is returned from an accepted command, the client needs to include an ID even in create requests.
-This can be accomplished by using [GUIDs][guid] for IDs.
+Since nothing is returned from an accepted command, the client needs to include an ID even for commands that creates an aggregate.
+This is done by the client creating [GUIDs][guid] for the IDs.

 Here we define the base Command Handler.